johnathanlo/micRocounter/README.md

 Lo, J., Jonika, M., Blackmon, H., micRocounter: Microsatellite Characterization in Genome Assemblies, G3 - Genes Genomes Genetics.
 DOI: 10.1534/g3.119.400335

-micRocounter is currently in beta version please do not publish results without consultation or running with the postpublication released version.

 You can use devtools to install micRocounter from GitHub.